anirban1809/luminote/README.md

-# Zoom Sync Flow
+# luminote.ai

-Frontend for a meeting intelligence and sync workflow product (luminote.ai).
+Frontend for a luminote.ai - an AI Powered meeting intelligence platform.
 It provides a multi-workspace UI for managing meetings, transcripts, tasks, and integrations across Zoom/Teams/Meet and downstream tools like Slack and CRMs.

 ## What this app does
 - **AI meeting assistant**: chat UI for questions over meetings, transcripts, and action items